BlueQuartzSoftware/ITKImageProcessing/Documentation/ZeissImportFilters/AxioVisionV4ToTileConfiguration.md

-# MetaXmlToFijiConfig #
+# AxioVision V4 To Tile Configuration #

 ## Group (Subgroup) ##

-ZeissImport (Import/Export)
+Processing (Conversion)

 ## Description ##

-This **Filter** will create a "Tile Configuration" file based off of a _meta.xml file that AxioVision software creates.
+This **Filter** will create a "Tile Configuration" file based off of a Zeiss AxioVision Version 4 *_meta.xml file.
 The Tile Configuration file is used by FIJI to stitch a montage of images into a single image.

 An example file that is written by the filter is as follows: